 - Submissive urination,

-- Or you could simply be keeping your pet locked up in the house for too long expecting him or her to “hold it” well beyond their capabilities.
+- Or you could simply be keeping your pet locked up in the house for too long, expecting them to “hold it” well beyond their capabilities.

-Only in very, very rarely is unwanted elimination a symptom of cognitive dysfunction.
-But in such cases, inappropriate elimination is a very real medical condition.
+This is why only in very, very rarely is unwanted elimination a symptom of cognitive dysfunction.
+But in such cases, inappropriate elimination is a genuine medical condition.

 Treatment Options